morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 rtl8811cu
 ```

-This driver has issues with 2.4 GHz networks on (at least) rtl8811cu.
-5GHz works fine.
+There are performance issues with this in-kernel driver currently.

 -----